bratpeki/modern-milkytracker-guide/docs/mtBasics.md

 If `Sustain` is on, the envelope will function as normal until the sustain point, after which it will stay on that volume.
-Once the note is off (via Note-off), the envelope will play on as normal after the sustain point.
+Once the note is off (via Note-off), the envelope will play on as normal after the sustain point for as long as Fadeout is set.

 If `Loop` is on, the envelope will continually replay the envelope segment between loop start and end points.
-Note-off doesn't affect it,
-it will continue to play the loop for as long as Fadeout is set.
+Note-off doesn't affect it, it will continue to play the loop for as long as Fadeout is set.

 If the instrument volume is 0, the envelope will not play.